aiven/devportal/docs/tutorials/anomaly-detection.rst

 Create an Aiven authentication token
 ''''''''''''''''''''''''''''''''''''

-The `Dockerized fake data producer for Aiven for Apache Kafka® <https://github.com/aiven/fake-data-producer-for-apache-kafka-docker>`_, that you are going to use to generate the streaming IoT sensor readings dataset, requires an Aiven authentication token to fetch all the Apache Kafka connection parameters.
+The `Dockerized fake data producer for Aiven for Apache Kafka® <https://github.com/aiven/fake-data-producer-for-apache-kafka-docker>`_ requires an Aiven authentication token to fetch all the Apache Kafka connection parameters.

 You can create an authentication token with the following steps: